-This programme is one of four potential degree courses open to students who complete the first year of Physical Sciences General Entry at DCU.
-It opens up students to valuable opportunities right across the contemporary world of work and will equip them for both technical and managerial roles, and most importantly, for roles where they'll need to bridge both worlds and speak the language of both technical and business teams.
+This course is one of four potential degree courses open to students who complete the first year of DC175 "Physics General Entry" at DCU.
+It opens up valuable opportunities for students right across the contemporary world of work, and will equip them for both technical and managerial roles.
+Most importantly, it will prepare them for roles which require them to bridge technical and business aspects.
 In fact, physicists often end up in middle or higher management positions.